gun909/TrustDine-Project/README_TrustDine.md

 - **Secure Authentication**
   - Sign up / login with hashed passwords and session tokens
 - **Mobile-First Design**
-  - Built with React Native and Material 3 UI theme (React Native Paper)
+  - Built with React Native and Google Material 3 UI Theme

 ---

 ## Project Structure

-All the files has been encrypted into ZIP, Pasword has been included in Project Summary.
+All the files has been encrypted into ZIP, Password has been included in Project Summary.

 ```
 TrustDine/